Read a sample chapter on security duties here.

 - To give information on maintaining positive traits and job skills that can enhance the career of the correctional officer

 The Teacher's Manual is available electronically on a CD or via email.
 Please contact Beth Hall at firstname.lastname@example.org to request a copy.
 PowerPoint slides are available upon adoption.
 Sample slides from the full 622-slide presentation are available to view here.
-Email email@example.com for more information.
+The teaching materials also include a Test Bank available in Respondus and Word formats.
+Please email email@example.com for more information.

 "Gary has dedicated his life to training correctional officers, and he has put his heart and soul into this book in order to help all in the field of corrections.
 He has instructed at our training academy for many years and our officers have benefited immensely from his training.
 With this book, all in the corrections field who work with inmates can benefit from Gary's instruction and experience."